George Washington University logo

 Is George Washington University the right fit for me?

 Whether George Washington University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (47% admit rate), cost ($59,780/year out-of-state), campus culture in Washington, and available programs.
+Key factors to consider: admissions selectivity (47% admit rate), avg net price ($36,586/year after aid), campus culture in Washington, and available programs.
 Use CollegeCove's compare tool to weigh George Washington University against similar schools side-by-side.

 Ready to apply?